DataBiosphere/terra/docs/dev-guides/personal-environments.md

 #### Terraform
 [Terraform Up & Running](https://www.amazon.com/Terraform-Running-Writing-Infrastructure-Code/dp/1491977086)
-is an excellent resource for getting your head around Terraform and some of the design decisions that went into it.
+is an excellent resource for getting one's head around Terraform and some of the design decisions that went into it.